 How Often Should You Clean Your Ring?

 So, how often should you be giving your engagement and wedding rings their own little spa treatment?
 We recommend cleaning diamonds about once a week to keep them in gorgeous condition.
 When you’re wearing your ring daily, ordinary things like lotion, shampoo, hairspray, soap, and oils can leave your rings looking cloudy.
 A quick soak in some warm water and a gentle scrub with a toothbrush will have them looking good as new in no time!
 Keep in mind that your ring might need to be cleaned more or less often, depending on your activities while wearing it.

 There are a few other ways you can maintain your shine and shimmer aside from knowing how to clean rings with diamonds.
 The most crucial thing to keep in mind is that your ring is a fragile object, so you need to handle it with care.
 One bang or bump could loosen the ring’s setting or chip the band, so we recommend taking your ring off before doing any strenuous activities.
 It would be best if you also left it off for things that tend to be on the messy side.
 One easy thing you can do to avoid a cloudy, dirty ring is to apply your thick lotions and creams before you put them on.

 You should always remove your ring when you’re cooking.
 Cooking is such a standard part of the day that you may not even think twice about removing your ring before you do it.
 However, food and cooking oils can actually discolor your ring or get stuck in it.
 If food gets lodged in the stone, it could be impossible to remove depending on the ring’s setting.

-Now that you know how to clean your engagement ring, you can maintain it between professional services.
+Now that you know how to clean rings at home, you can maintain it between professional services.
 With a routine for cleaning diamonds and some thorough care, keeping your band shiny will be a breeze.
 You’re officially on track to have the most dazzling ring in town!